UWCubeSat/found/README.md

 This stage takes multiple vectors of the satellite at different points in the satellite's orbit to project the satellite's future path of travel.
 FOUND will be capable of:
 - [ ] Runge-Kutta Based Orbital Prediction
 - [ ] Lambert's Problem-Based Orbital Prediction

+# Tools
+We have tools that can be used with our main `found` program.
+They can be found in [our tools folder](tools).

 # CMake Integration